Picky or Fussy Eating

 - Serve one meal for everybody with at least one food your child enjoys at each meal.

 - Offer new foods often.
-Even if children want the same sandwich for lunch, change the vegetables, fruit or soup you serve with it.
+Even if children want the same sandwich for lunch, change the vegetables, fruit or soup you serve.

 - Let children help you make meals and snacks to learn about what they are eating.